LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/configure-cert-management.md

 The PIN policy is not configured on the *CertificateManagement* section, but rather on the **PinPolicy** subsection of the key store configuration.
 If the key store is an HSM, the PIN policy must match the user password policy configured on the HSM.

+> [!TIP]
-All settings have meaningful default values, except for the **KeyStore** setting, which must be filled.
+> All settings have meaningful default values, except for the **KeyStore** setting and the **PinPolicy** subsection of the key store configuration, which
+> must be filled.
 Otherwise, only fill the settings you have a good reason to change the default value of.

 Example (JSON configuration):